 What is Invokana?

-Canagliflozin sold under the brand name Invokana is a daily diabetes medication that belongs to a new generation class of medications called SGLT2 inhibitors.
+Canagliflozin sold under the brand name Invokana is a daily diabetes medication that belongs to a new generation class of diabetes drugs called sodium-glucose cotransporter-2 (SGLT2) inhibitors.
 Invokana is manufactured by Janssen Pharmaceuticals, a subsidiary of drug giant Johnson & Johnson.

-SGLT2 inhibitors block the transportation of sodium-glucose to lower blood sugar levels by allowing the kidneys to excrete higher levels of glucose from the body.
-Invokana was approved for this use by the FDA in 2013 for Type 2 diabetes, and not long after, other SGLT2 inhibitors followed, including
+SGLT2 inhibitors block the transportation of sodium-glucose to lower blood sugar levels by allowing the kidneys to excrete higher levels of glucose from the body through urine.
+Invokana was approved for this use by the FDA in 2013 for Type 2 diabetes, and not long after, other SGLT2 inhibitors followed, including:

 |SGLT2 Inhibitor||Brand Name|